From Glosten-Milgrom to the whole limit order book and applications to financial regulation: Introduction

 In \cite{baruch2017tail}, the authors investigate the consequences of a zero-profit condition at the level of the whole liquidity supply curve provided by each market maker.
-This is an intricate situation where standard equilibriums cannot be reached since a profitable deviation (from a Nash equilibrium) for any market maker is to offer the shares at a slightly higher price as explained in \cite{bernhardt1997splitting}.
+This is an intricate situation where standard equilibria cannot be reached since a profitable deviation (from a Nash equilibrium) for any market maker is to offer the shares at a slightly higher price as explained in \cite{bernhardt1997splitting}.
 In this work, we rather assume that when a market maker computes his expected profit, he takes into consideration the orders submitted by other market makers.
+In particular, queue priority plays a key role in our analysis.
 This is done so that the zero-profit condition holds only for the last order of each queue in the LOB.
 It in particular means that a market maker can still make positive profit.
-This enables us to obtain a very operational and tractable framework, where we can deduce the whole LOB shape, compute various important quantities such as priority values of limit orders, and make predictions about consequences of regulatory changes, for example on the tick size.\\
+This enables us to obtain a very operational and tractable framework, where we can deduce the whole LOB shape, compute various important quantities such as priority values of limit orders, and make predictions about consequences of regulatory changes, for example on the tick size.

 Note that an important point in our model is that we also consider the case where the tick size is non-zero.
 This allows us to analyze its role in the LOB dynamic.
 For instance, we derive a new and very useful relationship between the tick size and the spread.
-We validate this relationship on market data and show how to use it for regulatory purposes, in particular to forecast new spread values after tick size changes.\\
+We validate this relationship on market data and show how to use it for regulatory purposes, in particular to forecast new spread values after tick size changes.

+To estimate the model, we use a maximum likelihood approach, inverting the characteristic function of efficient price jumps between regularly spaced time intervals.
+The distribution of the sizes of trades submitted by noise traders is calibrated so that the average LOB shape in our model matches exactly the one observed empirically.